agrawal-rohit/pearl-ui/documentationwebsite/docs/theming/customize-theme.md

 });
 ```

-That's all you have to do!
 Now, when you use the Icon component, these updates will be automatically applied:

 ```jsx
 <Box flexDirection="row" justifyContent="space-between">